BranTregare/CS50-CPP26/PS1/credit/TEACHING-STUDENT.md

 ---

-## 🧪 Suggestions for Student Exploration
+## ✨ Tips for Exploring

-- Break the `validate_card_number()` logic — and explain the result
+- Try changing the validation logic — what fails?
-- Extend the enum to support Discover or other prefixes
+- Add support for Discover or other card types
-- Discuss why reversed digit order simplifies Luhn's rule
-- Encourage students to run timing benchmarks with the `StopWatch` class — even if results aren’t meaningful yet

----

-By inviting students to **explore design and safety**, we help them level up — not by complexity, but by clarity.

-Small problem.
-Big opportunity.
+- Uncomment static tests in `credit_test.cxx` and watch what the compiler does
+- Experiment with the `stopwatch.hxx` utility — it’s safe to ignore or explore!

+You're not just solving a problem — you're learning to design, validate, and express intent clearly.
+That’s the heart of modern C++.

+Enjoy the journey!